chaos-genius/chaosgenius-docs/docs/Alerts/Add_Alerts/add_KPI_alert.md

 -   **Severity Score**: You can select the Severity Score threshold above which you'll be sent an alert.
 If your data point is an anomaly and has a severity score greater than your threshold, an alert will be sent.

 -   **Alert Frequency**: How frequently will the alert be sent.
-Currently we offer Daily Alerts.
+We offer Daily or Hourly Alerts.

 -   **Message Body**: This is the message you want accompanied when the alert is sent to you.